+IFRS 15 is effective for annual periods beginning on or after 1January 2018, with early adoption permitted.
 IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
-It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programs.
-The Group is still evaluating the potential impact of this standard.
+It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.